Pokémon, I Choose You!

 "Pokémon, I Choose You!" (ポケモン！きみにきめた！, Pokemon!
 Kimi ni Kimeta!) is the first episode of the Pokémon anime series.
 It was first broadcast on April 1, 1997 on TV Tokyo.
+The episode was directed by Masamitsu Hidaka and written by Takeshi Shudo.

 In the episode, Ash Ketchum gets his Pokémon journey off to a rough start when he receives his first Pokémon, a reluctant Pikachu.
 After many failed attempts at capturing some Pokémon, Ash throws a rock at a Spearow, which gets angry and starts attacking him and Pikachu.
 Soon, an entire flock of Spearow start chasing them, and Pikachu is the only one able to step in and stop the flock.

 Nintendo, which publishes the Pokémon video games, asked for changes to be made to the English adaptation of the episode.
 Some graphic sequences involving punching were taken out, including one where Misty slaps Ash on the cheek.
 The script was translated by Paul Taylor.
 Veronica Taylor, who provided the English voice of Ash in this episode, said she enjoyed the script and recording Ash's lines.

 Since airing, the episode has received positive reviews from television critics.
 Andrew Wood of The Plain Dealer praised the episode for staying true to the games, but thought it focused too much on the character Ash.
 A children's book adaptation of "Pokémon - I Choose You!" was released in July 1999, and the episode was released on Game Boy Advance Video in 2004.
-In 2017, a movie based on this episode, entitled Pokémon the Movie: I Choose You! was released.
-"Pokémon, I Choose You" also took place in Pokémon Journeys the Series: Episode 1: "Enter Pikachu!".
+In 2017, a movie based on this episode, entitled Pokémon the Movie: I Choose You! was released, in an alternate continuity to the original series.
+Ash's and Pikachu's respective backstories prior to the original series were explored in the first episode of Pokémon Journeys: the Series, "Enter Pikachu!", which aired in 2019.

 Plot

-In the world of Pokémon, people at the age of 10 can get their official license to become Pokémon trainers, and Ash Ketchum of Pallet Town is about to receive his very first Pokémon from Professor Oak.
-On the morning of the day that he is supposed to get his first Pokémon, it is revealed that Ash has accidentally broken his alarm clock while dreaming and oversleeps.
-When he wakes up, he runs in his pajamas to Professor Oak's laboratory, where Ash runs into his rival and the Professor's grandson, Gary Oak.
-Gary proceeds to taunt Ash for arriving to the ceremony late, and brags about having already received his first Pokémon.
-When Ash enters Professor Oak's lab to receive his Pokémon, he is told that all three starter Pokémon have already been taken.
-Ash pleads for any Pokémon, and Oak replies that he still has one left.
-Ash does not care and receives the Pokémon, which turns out to be the electric-type Pokémon Pikachu.
-Ash thinks that it is cute, but it gives him an electric shock when he picks it up to hug it.
-Oak gives Ash a Pokédex and six Poké Balls before he heads out on his journey to become the greatest Pokémon trainer of all time.
+In the world of Pokémon, people at the age of 10 can get their official license to become Pokémon Trainers, and Ash Ketchum of Pallet Town is about to receive his very first Pokémon from Professor Samuel Oak.
+On the morning of the ceremony, Ash oversleeps after accidentally breaking his alarm clock in his sleep, and runs in his pajamas to Oak's laboratory, where his rival and the Professor's grandson, Gary Oak, taunts him for arriving to the ceremony late, and brags about having already received his first Pokémon.
+When Oak tells Ash that all three starter Pokémon have already been taken, Ash pleads for any Pokémon, so Oak gives him the only one left, which turns out to be an electric-type Pikachu.
+Ash thinks that Pikachu is cute, but Pikachu gives him an electric shock when he picks him up to hug him.
+Oak gives Ash a Pokédex and six Poké Balls before he heads out on his journey to become the greatest Pokémon Trainer of all time.